ziyafenn/sketch-json-color-palette-importer/README.md

 You can use [Material Design Palette Generator](https://materialpalettes.com/) to generate accessible color palettes and export them in JSON that will work with this plugin without any modifications.
 You can also use [ColorBox by Lyft Design](https://www.colorbox.io/) to generate a color palette, but it will require slight modification to the JSON code to make it work with the plugin.

+## Troubleshooting
+If you have any problem with importing JSON code, try to validate it first and then format/prettify it.
+For validation and formatting you can use any available online tool, such as https://jsonformatter.org/